 Enjoy breakfast, lunch and light snacks in Delegates’ Cafe during museum hours.

 The National Constitution Center Museum Store is open to visitors during regular museum hours.
 An extensive choice of merchandise is offered.

-Visit the membership desk located in the main lobby to learn about membership to the Center.
+Visit the membership desk located in the main lobby to learn about membership to the Constitution Center.
 Members enjoy free admission, discounted tickets to evening programs, advance notice of special events and more!

 As you enter this giant open space look around, you will notice there is a lot of stone and glass.
 The giant glass window all around the building is a symbol that represents our government.
 It does not work in secret and any citizen can see everything that happens.
 The stone chosen is the same stone used to build the Empire State Building and shows the strength of We the People.

-Celebrate the 225th anniversary of the Constitution with the performance that Supreme Court Justice Sandra Day O'Connor calls "the best 17-minute civics lesson in the country."
+Experience the performance that Supreme Court Justice Sandra Day O'Connor calls "the best 17-minute civics lesson in the country."
 Experience the award-winning production that takes visitors on a multimedia journey exploring the Constitution from its inception to today.
 Dramatic images, a 360 degree screen and a live actor will give you goose bumps!